sv222/cloud-engineer-interview-questions/README.md

 - **Amazon CloudWatch:** A monitoring and observability service that collects logs, metrics, and events to provide data and actionable insights to help you monitor your applications, infrastructure, and services.
 - **Amazon CloudTrail:** A service that helps you track and audit user activity and API usage across your AWS resources.
 - **AWS Systems Manager:** A collection of services and features that helps automate management of your AWS resources, including patch management, configuration management, fleet inventory, run command, and maintenance window.
-- **AWS OpsWorks:** A service that makes it easy to deploy, manage, and scale server-based applications, supports Puppet and Chef.
+- **AWS OpsWorks:** A configuration-management service for Chef and Puppet that AWS retired in 2024; AWS Systems Manager is the recommended replacement.
 - **AWS Config:** Configuration management service for assessing, auditing, and evaluating resources.
 - **AWS Systems Manager Automation:** Service for automating operational tasks.
 - **AWS Systems Manager Patch Manager:** Automate patch management for your instances.